Azure/azure-workload-identity/docs/book/src/topics/key-rotation-for-self-managed-clusters.md

 <!-- toc -->

 A security best practice is to routinely rotate your key pair used to sign the service account tokens.
-This page explains how to generate and rotate it in the case of self-managed Kubernetes clusters where you have access to the control plane.
+This page explains the best practices, guidelines, as well as how to generate and rotate it in the case of self-managed Kubernetes clusters where you have access to the control plane.

 > This technique requires that the Kubernetes control plane is running in a high-availability (HA) setup with multiple API servers.
 Clusters that use a single API server will become unavailable while the API server is restarted.

+## Best Practices

+### Key rotation

+Key pair should be rotated on a regular basis.
+For references, AKS clusters rotate their service account signing key pairs **every three months**.

+### Key retirement

+Key pair should be retired when they are no longer needed.
+In most cases, this means permanently removing them to guarantee that it poses no more risk and to minimize the number of active key pairs that are being handled.

+## Steps to manually generate and rotate keys

-## 1. Generate a new key pair
+### 1. Generate a new key pair

 > Skip this step if you are planning to bring your own keys.